Foug: Roman occupation

 The Roman road going from Reims to Toul went through the location currently occupied by the Savonnière farm.
 On the side of this road near Savonniére, a terracotta medallion and an aureus depicting Roman emperor Caracalla were found in 1955.
 The aureus was dated to have been made in the year 198.

 There is also various mentions of a Roman camp in the Raumont woods but to this day there have been no archeological proof of this camp's existence.
-However, on the territory of the Laneuveville-derrière-Foug, which used to be a part of Foug during the Ancien Régime, Olry Terquem state: « At Les Sarrazines, important gallo-roman substructions gallo-romaines with tiles, clay pot fragments, sawn stone and grinding wheel fragments, etc. Around 1820 a clay pot countaining various coins was extracted from this place. » he also said : « The summit and the base of the Raumont woods must have been buried by buildings because the ground is covered by ceramic shards, and clay pots and other debris from that time period. » Clues on the existence of a gallo-roman settlement have been found near Champigneul and the Savonniére farm in the year 1994 and the year 1998.
-Before that there was the discovery of various coins depicting various roman emperors and their spouses including: Augustus, Nero, Hadrian, Faustina the Elder, Antoninus Pius and Marcus Aurelius.
+However, on the territory of the Laneuveville-derrière-Foug, which used to be a part of Foug during the Ancien Régime, Olry Terquem state: "At Les Sarrazines, important Gallo-Roman substructions with tiles, clay pot fragments, sawn stone and grinding wheel fragments, etc. Around 1820 a clay pot containing various coins was extracted from this place." he also said: "The summit and the base of the Raumont woods must have been buried by buildings because the ground is covered by ceramic shards, and clay pots and other debris from that time period."
+Clues on the existence of a Gallo-Roman settlement have been found near Champigneul and the Savonniére farm in the year 1994 and the year 1998.
+Before that there was the discovery of various coins depicting various Roman emperors and their spouses including: Augustus, Nero, Hadrian, Faustina the Elder, Antoninus Pius and Marcus Aurelius.